StevenBlack/hackfest/readme.md

 that are ***related***, but ***not correlated or interdependant***.
 This makes it hard to know where to start.
 One finds oneself having to go back to the beginning to introduce a new primitive concept, then moving forward with the combined abstractions, again and again.

-It sometimes feels like a Tarantino movie, where the story is told in a non-linear fashion, and you have to go back to the beginning to understand.
+**Explaining Bitcoin sometimes feels like a Tarantino movie**, where the story is told in a non-linear fashion, and you have to go back to the beginning to understand.

 | ![](assets/pulp-fiction.jpg) |  ![](assets/kill-bill.jpg)    |
 | ---- | ---- |

+#### Analyzing Bitcoin subject matter

+Here we try to picture and resolve why Bitcoin is so hard to explain.
+We start by picking 21 facets to be explained.
+We could have picked 40 facets, but
+21 is ample.

 If we list Bitcoin's salient subjects, and cross-reference among them for prerequisite relationships, we get a table that looks like this.

 ![Base concepts and their prereqisite relationships](assets/base-concepts-related.png)